-But beginning in November, it did happen, and the storms have not abated.
+But beginning last November, it did happen, and the storms have not abated.
 The shock has dulled, but not yet worn off; many of us have still not fully regained our balance.

-The impact of that cataclysm is still with us, but it was useful in clearing the air.
+The impact of that cataclysm is still with us, but it was useful in clearing the air around NCYM.
 For one thing, it brought into view what I call the “Blockbuster Effect,” the stunning (to me) recognition of how little that was crucial to Quakerism, religion or life was actually at stake in this yearly meeting’s fate.
-We don’t really need it anymore.
+When push comes to shove (as it now has) , we don’t really need it anymore.

 For another, to me at least, it abruptly revised priorities.
 NCYM’s self-destruction was largely pushed aside by bigger events: since last winter, much more energy has gone into such things as the struggle [not yet over] to preserve heath care.
 I believe many others among the beleaguered “liberals” in NCYM-FUM have come to feel something similar.

 And after all, those of us who labored to fend off the purge ultimately succeeded: we weren’t forced out.
 This is not Indiana, where the purgers purloined the name and a legal claim to being the “real” yearly meeting.
 Nor is it Northwest, where a closed Establishment is condescending to its LGBT-friendly meetings, offering to establish a toy mini-YM for them, like a mollifying sandbox for unruly preschoolers.
 There are welcome signs from out there that the deportees may be wakening from the spell of this faux authority, and beginning to stretch their own wings.